The Time-Dependent Distribution of Optical Polarization Angle Changes in Blazars: Cadence and the 180 degree ambiguity

 \subsection{Model description}

-The \ac{pdf} of adjusted \ac{evpa} changes measured for various time separations resembles that of a log-normal distribution, where the mean of variable's natural logarithm depends on the time separation (\cref{fig:wrappedevpadist}).
+The \ac{pdf} of adjusted \ac{evpa} changes shows a flattening and a shift in the peak of distributions towards larger \ac{evpa} changes for increasing time separations (\cref{fig:wrappedevpadist}).
+These \acp{pdf} resemble the behaviour of a log-normal distribution, where the mean of variable's natural logarithm depends on the time separation.
 However, in particular for longer separations we expect that the distribution is biased due to the $180^\circ$ ambiguity and we aim to reconstruct the distribution of intrinsic \ac{evpa} changes in the following.
-Motivated by this observation, we model the distribution of intrinsic \ac{evpa} changes as a log-normal distribution, $\mathrm{PDF}_\mathrm{intr}(\Delta\chi_\mathrm{intr};\mu,\sigma) = \mathcal{LN}(\Delta\chi_\mathrm{intr};\mu,\sigma)$, where the natural logarithm of the variable has the mean, $\mu$, and standard deviation, $\sigma$.
+Motivated by this observation, we assume that the distribution of intrinsic \ac{evpa} changes follows a log-normal distribution, $\mathrm{PDF}_\mathrm{intr}(\Delta\chi_\mathrm{intr};\mu,\sigma) = \mathcal{LN}(\Delta\chi_\mathrm{intr};\mu,\sigma)$, where the natural logarithm of the variable has the mean, $\mu$, and standard deviation, $\sigma$.
+We discuss the implications of this assumption at the end of this section.
 The absolute intrinsic \ac{evpa} changes can take any values larger than zero.
 Intrinsic \ac{evpa} changes exceeding $90^\circ$ are wrapped back into the $[0^\circ, 90^\circ]$-interval when measured as wrapped \ac{evpa} changes.
 In \cref{app:model} we show that if the \ac{pdf} of intrinsic changes is log-normal, the wrapped changes can be described by a modified log-normal distribution, $\mathrm{PDF}_\mathrm{wrap}(\Delta\chi_\mathrm{wrap};\mu,\sigma)$, with parameters $\mu$ and $\sigma$ derived in the appendix.
 Through fitting the measured distribution of wrapped \ac{evpa} changes, we can infer the parameters $\mu,\sigma$ of the distribution of intrinsic \ac{evpa} changes.

 The best-fit values for parameter, $\mu$, depend on the separation, $\Delta t$ (c.f.~ \cref{app:model}).
 We choose $\mu(\Delta t) = \beta_0 + \beta_1 \log(\Delta t)$, where $\beta_0, \beta_1$ are free model parameters.
 We find that the standard deviation, $\sigma$, is independent of the separation and include it as free parameter in the model.
 We implement the model in \verb|pystan|\footnote{\url{https://pystan.readthedocs.io/}}, a \verb|python| interface to the Bayesian modelling language \verb|Stan|\footnote{\url{https://mc-stan.org/}}.
 We use diffuse priors for the model parameters $\beta_0,\beta_1,\sigma$.